silbermoewe/posts-2015/berlin.md

 ![](IMG_9256)

-The plan is to start in Berlin at 4pm, be in Hmaburg 7pm to pick up a coat Timur forgot there and than arrive in Bremen at 9pm.
+The plan is to start in Berlin at 4pm, be in Hamburg 7pm to pick up a coat Timur forgot there and than arrive in Bremen at 9pm.

 ![](IMG_9258)